Courses and Workshops

 Please click here to view full schedule of classes being offered.

-There are two primary spheres of foundational knowledge that support the latent print discipline: 1) science demonstrating the discriminating power of friction ridge impressions and 2) science demonstrating that trained analysts are capable of providing valid conclusions.
-While many analysts receive the knowledge portion during training, they often struggle articulating the concepts for the trier of fact.
-During this intense five-day course Alice will review key pieces from both spheres that can be used to support testimony and mentor participants on the presentation of these concepts in the courtroom.
-A few comparison exercises are provided during the week to reinforce the academics and a court case study, woven throughout the week, will illustrate the real-world application of the methods presented.
-The content of this course is organized into four blocks that logically build on one another: 1) Empirical Observations and Tacit Knowledge, 2) Measuring the Discriminating Power of Fingerprints, 3) Developing Expertise, and 4) Expert Performance.
+There are two primary domains of knowledge that support the validity of latent print discipline: 1) science demonstrating the discriminating power of friction ridge impressions and 2) science demonstrating trained analysts are capable of providing accurate conclusions.
+While many analysts learn this information as part of training, they often struggle articulating these complex concepts to the trier of fact.
+This intense five-day course will review key concepts and research underlying both domains that can be used to support latent print admissibility.
+The instructor will facilitate discussions and mentor attendees.
+Attendees will devise questions and answers covering the concepts and practice testimony.
+A few comparison exercises are provided to reinforce the academics.
+Additionally, a court case illustrating real-world application of these testimony methods is woven throughout the week.
+The content of the course is organized into four blocks that logically build on one another.

 This three-day workshop is dedicated to the friction ridge skin of the palms.The palms have regional variation in the crease patterns and ridge flows that can be exploited to determine the anatomical region and distal orientation of latent prints.
 Additionally, the patterns on the hands have a distribution within the population that informs the rarity of level one features during the ACE-V (Analysis, Comparison, Evaluation, and Verification) process.